 - Increase the value of involvement to all IIW stakeholders

-The IIW is a not-for-profit organization funded by the Member Countries which pay an annual membership fee according to a scale designed to reflect, as equitably as possible, the dependence of each country on welding technology.
+The IIW is a not-for-profit organisation governed by the French Association law, funded by the Member Countries which pay an annual membership fee according to a scale designed to reflect, as equitably as possible, the dependence of each country on welding technology.
 Further income is derived from the sale of books and other documents and fees from the running of IIW Annual Assemblies and other events.